Sailor Moon Aeons.

 Ina smiled.
 "I think I know what planet you speak of.
 But isn't it an 'empty' world?"

 "Yes.
-We wouldn't have to worry about any neighbour in there."
+We wouldn't have to worry about any neighbours in there."

 "Sounds perfect," Ina said, right before they both teleported away.